 The admission policy of the university is designed to enroll students with a variety of backgrounds.
 The course work or units required for admission represent the equivalent of the usual four-year college preparatory curriculum with certain specific courses required for enrollment in certain programs within the university.
 Evidence of academic growth, ability to learn, and motivation are examples of qualities that may not be reflected in the accumulation of units.
-Such qualities are also considered by the admissions committee.
+Such qualities are also considered by the Committee on Admissions.

 Minimum subject matter requirements